 LIDO – Lightweight Information Describing Objects: Introduction & Update

-Presenter: Regine Stein, chair CIDOC WG LIDO, Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg
+Presenter: Regine Stein, chair CIDOC WG LIDO, Deutsches Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg (DE).

 Museums aim to provide information on their collection objects to many online services including those that are thematic, cross domain, regional, national and international.
 The LIDO XML harvesting schema has been developed to enable museums to participate in such initiatives in a standard way.